 The partnership with the Federal Archives is manifested in regular meetings and scholarly discussions.

-According to the Berlin Agreement the Director is recruited and selected by the International Commission and leads the ITS in concert with the goals and mandate of the Commission.
-The Director also holds the position of Secretary to the International Commission.
+According to the Berlin Agreement the Director is recruited by the International Commission and leads the ITS in concert with the goals and mandate of the Commission.
 The position is for a five-year period and can be extended once for an additional five years.

-As of 1 January 2016 there were 268 staff members including the director working at the ITS in full and part-time positions.
+As of 1 September 2018 there were 238 staff members working at the ITS in full and part-time positions.